Addi-11/system-design/README.md

 # Sytem Design Excercises
-To run any excercise, go the folder and run:
+To run any excercise, go the folder and run the following, Additional details added in the excercise folder:
 ```
 go mod init example.com/main
 go mod tidy